ALL images are by the photographer above (free, wild, & unrestrained)

 Monte M. Taylor / All Rights Reserved.
 36 USC 380

-The Contents and Graphics were created by and copyright
+The Contents and Graphics were created by and copyright owned

 by Monte M. Taylor.
 The Contents and Graphics may NOT